 Recently we had a bit of a discussion about the DS brand.
 I suggested the DS5 could do with being lower and having a different front fascia.

-Squint and consider the roughly-made changes wrought on this image.
+Squint and consider the roughly-made changes wrought on the image [below].
 It’s squashed by perhaps 7% and I deleted the busy stuff under the lamps.
 The foglamp moved rearwards.
 Out of curiosity I fixed the C-pillar.
 It’s crude work but gives at least a feel for what else this car might have been.

 Not another Opel.
 But it is.
 This is a follow-up to our Opel Astra saloon.
 I’d like to draw your attention to the fine detailing of the rear side window.